Header Image

 Welcome to Year 3!

-In Class 3, the teacher is Miss Drew.
-Mrs Afsar and Mrs Serrecchia also work in class to support specific children.
+In Class 3, the teacher is Miss Newton.
+Mrs Wall supports key children and Mrs Thomas supports the whole class on Thursday and Friday morning.
 Please find below a brief outline of the topics to be covered this year and our daily/weekly routines which are explained in the Year 3 class booklet.
 We follow a two-year rolling programme in Key Stage 2 and we try to plan as much of our learning as possible around our current topics.
 This creates an immersive and exciting learning experience for the children.
 Here is an overview of the topics to be covered over the coming year in Class 3:

 TermsTopics CoveredBrief Outline

-Autumn 1The Ancient EgyptiansThis is a history/geography based topic.
-During this topic, the children will be learning about Egypt’s location and the importance of the landscape, including the River Nile.
-In history, children will be learning about Egyptian society, including the roles of gods and goddesses, and death rituals.
-It’s gruesome but they love it!
+Autumn 1The VikingsThis is a history/geography based topic.
+During this topic, the children will be learning about where the Vikings came from and travelled to.
+In history, children will be learning about Viking life, including the roles of gods and goddesses.

 Spring